mlpack/mlpack/CONTRIBUTING.md

    [Style Guide](http://github.com/mlpack/mlpack/wiki/DesignGuidelines)
  * any new functionality is tested and working

-Once the pull request is approved by one member of the Contributors team, it may be merged between 3 and 7 days after approval.
-This allows other contributors and maintainers to have time to also review the PR.
-If a pull request has at least two approvals from members of the Contributors team, then the pull request may be immediately merged.
-This applies even if the submitter of the PR is a member of the Contributors team.
+Once the pull request is approved by one member of the Contributors team, it can be merged.